Fedozie/glasp-documentation/README.md

 ![How to use Glasp - Step VI](./images/how-to-6.jpeg)

 ## Contexts in which Glasp can be used
+This refers to situations where the tool can be most effective or relevant.
 1. Research and Education: Glasp can be used by researchers, educators, and students to highlight and annotate web pages for research projects, online courses, or collaborative learning.
 With Glasp, users can easily highlight and organize key passages, take notes, and share their insights with others in real time.
 This can help to facilitate collaboration, spark discussion, and deepen understanding among participants.

 2. Content Creation and Publishing: Glasp can be used by content creators, writers, and publishers to enhance their web content and engage with their readers.
 With Glasp, authors can add interactive annotations, links, and multimedia to their articles, providing a more immersive and engaging experience for readers.
 This can help to attract and retain readers, foster community, and build loyalty among audiences.